-The 31st Meeting of ASEAN Senior Officials on the Environment (ASOEN 31) and related meetings kicked off via videoconference on November 24 and will run until November 27.
+The 31st Meeting of ASEAN Senior Officials on the Environment (ASOEN 31) and related meetings have begun via videoconference to discuss environmental sustainability.

-ASOEN 31 is an occasion for ASEAN member countries to review ASOEN activities and issue recommendations to improve their effectiveness, contributing to the realisation of targets in the draft ASEAN strategic plan on the environment as well as environmental sustainability within the framework of the ASEAN Socio-Cultural Community and the ASEAN Community Vision 2025.
+The four-day ASOEN 31, which runs until Friday, is an occasion for ASEAN member countries to review ASOEN activities and issue recommendations to improve their effectiveness, contributing to the realisation of targets in the draft ASEAN strategic plan on the environment as well as environmental sustainability within the framework of the ASEAN Socio-Cultural Community and the ASEAN Community Vision 2025.

-To achieve environmental sustainability, he called upon all parties to exert stronger efforts to resolve pressing issues such as trans-boundary water and air pollution, marine plastic waste, and climate change, to ensure better social welfare and a safer living environment while sustainably conserving and managing biodiversity for the sake of current and future generations of people throughout ASEAN.
+To achieve environmental sustainability, he called upon all parties to exert stronger efforts to resolve pressing issues like trans-boundary water and air pollution, marine plastic waste, and climate change, to ensure better social welfare and a safer living environment while conserving and managing biodiversity.

 Events on the sidelines of ASOEN 31 include the 14th ASEAN-Japan Dialogue on Environmental Cooperation, the 17th ASEAN Plus Three Senior Officials’ Meeting on the Environment, and the second ASEAN-EU high-level dialogue on the environment and climate change.

-The ASOEN chairmanship will be handed over from Malaysia to Myanmar at the closing session of ASOEN 31./.VNA
+The ASOEN chairmanship will be handed over from Malaysia to Myanmar at the closing session of ASOEN 31. — VNS